ncahill89/fpemlocal/vignettes/vignette_all_women.md

 ## 3\.
 Plot the point estimates against the survey data

-`fpet_plot` plots the indicators we obtained from the model against the indicators in the survey data.
+`plot_fp_c` plots the indicators we obtained from the model against the indicators in the survey data.
 This function also handles lists.
 We will supply the fit list and the results list to the function to obtain plots for all three fits.
 We must also specify which indicators we wish to